adamalston/Clean-My-Mac/README.md

 Run: `sh clean-my-mac.sh`

-**Note:** Any of the instructions in the script can be disabled by simply adding a hash mark (`#`: shell comment syntax) to the beginning of the line that the instruction is on.
+**Note:** Any of the instructions in the script can be disabled by adding a hash mark (`#`: shell comment syntax) to the beginning of the line that the instruction is on.